 Next, configure Meraki SSIDs for enterprise authentication.
 Define access policies based on groups or roles, and align VLAN settings accordingly.
 Make sure your RADIUS servers and dashboards are communicating securely.

 Finally, test across different environments.
 Validate how the solution works in both on-site and remote scenarios, especially if your users rely on VPN or remote-access tools.
+For users who do not have access to a phone, consider alternative MFA methods such as SMS, voice calls, or app-based codes.
 Monitor authentication logs in both Meraki and Okta dashboards to troubleshoot edge cases and optimize user flows.

 A phased rollout often works best.
 Start with a pilot team, gather feedback, and adjust policies before a full deployment.